 A downside of absolute consistency I have discovered is to do with viewer focus.
 When they see a stream of consistent work I understand that they might stop looking any further and give up on the work.
 By being more expressive, I take a chance and reintroduce variety.

-Time pressure and learning activities and making a book and an exhibition in box were probably the distraction behind this.
+Time pressure and learning activities and making a book and an exhibition in a box wer probably the distraction behind this.

 Improbabilities and chance (file size, false colour and fringing)

 A long term fascination of processing in the abstract for the author concerns the direction obtained on examination of the data within an image.
 A deliberate engagement in this activity provides eternal fascination and is allied with my other practice as a technologist.
 With experience, it is possible to pre-visualise then begin to press an image in a given direction.
 It is about seeking out the effects of non-linearities when working in post.
 Seen when extracting the red healing glow of the subject matter.
 Some might view these actions in terms of unintended use.

 This week I implemented resolution improvements to my working methods.
 This was previously avoided but needed to be addressed for large scale print.
 Why avoided?
 It is known that standard filters respond less well or not at all with modern higher resolution equipment and resulting images.
 I don’t use standard filters but nevertheless, the software response holds true.
 The glow images I seek, through levelling now contain a lot more fine detail and this visual style persists across images that are subject to the new method.

 In summary, I began improving my method and unintentionally obtained previously unseen effects and I now observe new branches in visual direction.

 Outcomes regularly relate to chance hence my past comments about non-repeatability and my resorting to batch processing to get consistent images within these sets of images.
 My attempt to get images that go together.

 The methods of improving resolution naturally lead to larger file sizes.
 What I didn’t expect was a 1.2GB layered file of what on the surface amounted to a black tile.